 (3-0) 3 hours credit.
-Prerequisite: FRN 2006 or 2023 or consent of instructor.

-A study of selected syntactic characteristics of the language with special attention to subordination and the verb system.
-Grammatical and stylistic analysis of literary and non-literary prose, formal and informal speech.
+Prerequisite: FRN 2006 or consent of instructor.
+An intensive study of selected complex features of morphology and syntax.
+Grammatical and stylistic analysis of literary and non-literary, formal and informal, language.

 3053 French Business and Business Language